 However, this lock makes the database unusable.
 In contrast, MSSQL Server does not block the database, so it can be manipulated while backing up.
 This makes data backup and restoration a prompt and less tedious process in MSSQL Server

 Verdict: MS SQL Server enables users to backup and restores data without putting extra time and effort.

 Both the RDBMS provides the enterprises with the options of several editions.
 For instance, MySQL has two distinct versions- MySQL Community Server (open source and free) or MySQL Enterprise Server (comes with proprietary extensions).
 MSSQL Server is available in various specialized editions such as enterprise, standard, web, workgroup, or express edition.

 The Final Choice is Yours!

 My SQL is faster and more scalable, MSSQL Server is more secure.
 Hence both have their own set of pros and cons.
 To pick the ideal RDBMS according to the nature and requirements of a software development project, it is imperative for the developer to know the difference between MySQL and MSSQL Server.
 Also, the features vary from one edition to another.
 So, a thorough understanding of each edition is also important.

-If you’re interested to learn more about software development, full-stack development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about software development, full-stack development, check out upGrad & IIIT-B’s Executive PG Programme in Software Development – Specialisation in Full Stack which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.